btmoyers/wrangling-transcriptomics/episodes/03-trimming.md

 ```

 Plus a lot more options.

-This output shows us that we must first specify whether we have paired end (`PE`) or single end (`SE`) reads.
-Next, we specify what flag we would like to run.
-For example, you can specify `threads` to indicate the number of
-processors on your computer that you want cutadapt to use.
-In most cases using multiple threads (processors) can help to run the trimming faster.
-These flags are not necessary, but they can give you more control over the command.
-The flags are followed by positional arguments, meaning the order in which you specify them is important.
-In paired end mode, cutadapt expects the two input files, and then the names of the output files.
+In paired end mode, cutadapt expects the two input files (R1 and R) after the names of the output files given after the options `-o` and `-p`.
 These files are described below.
-While, in single end mode, cutadapt will expect 1 file as input, after which you can enter the optional settings and lastly the name of the output file.

 | option         | meaning                                                                                                      |
 | -------------- | ------------------------------------------------------------------------------------------------------------ |